-- a.
-Promoted Contracts.
-It is the policy of the Corporation to promote certain contracts as follows: - i.
-Minority- and Women-Owned Business Enterprises.
-It is the policy of the Corporation to promote and encourage the use of MWBEs and New York State subcontractors and suppliers in competition for Procurement Contracts.
-Furthermore, for Procurements anticipated to be in the amount of \$25,000 or less, if the performance of any Contract requires or permits the use of a subcontractor, it is the preference of the Corporation to encourage the participation of MWBEs, as set forth in these Guidelines.
-The Corporation encourages bidders to include demonstrations that their selection promotes the use of MWBEs in bid responses, for example, through proposals for joint ventures with MWBEs.
+i.
+Minority- and Women-Owned Business Enterprises, Service-Disabled Veteran- Owned Businesses, and Section 3 businesses, as applicable.
+It is the policy of the Corporation to promote and encourage the use of MWBEs as well as use of SDVOBs and Section 3 businesses, as applicable, and New York State subcontractors and suppliers in competition for Procurement Contracts.
+Furthermore, for Procurements anticipated to be in the amount of \$25,000 or less, if the performance of any Contract requires or permits the use of a subcontractor, it is the preference of the Corporation to encourage the participation of MWBEs, SDVOBs and Section 3 businesses, as applicable, as set forth in these Guidelines.
+The Corporation encourages bidders to include demonstrations that their selection promotes the use of MWBEs in bid responses, for example, through proposals for joint ventures with MWBEs SDVOBs and Section 3 businesses, where required.
 Procurements exceeding \$25,000 must include MWBE participation goals in solicitation documents.

-In order to promote and assist participation by, and facilitate the awarding of a fair share of Contracts to, MWBEs, the Corporation has identified the following services as those areas or types of Contracts for which MWBEs may best bid: Archival Off-Site Services; Audit/Accounting Services; Appraisal Services; Architectural/Engineering Services; Equipment Maintenance Services; Information Technology Consulting/Services; Investment Banking Services; Legal Services; Management Consulting Services; Printing Services; and Temporary Employee Services.
+In order to promote and assist participation by, and facilitate the awarding of a fair share of Contracts to, MWBEs SDVOBs and Section 3 businesses, as applicable, the Corporation has identified the following services as those areas or types of Contracts for which MWBEs and SDVOBs and Section 3 businesses, as applicable, may best bid: Archival Off-Site Services; Audit/Accounting Services; Appraisal Services; Architectural/Engineering Services; Equipment Maintenance Services; Information Technology Consulting/Services; Investment Banking Services; Legal Services; Management Consulting Services; Printing Services; and Temporary Employee Services.

 - ii.
 New York State Business Enterprises and New York State Residents.
 It is the goal of the Corporation to promote the participation of New York State Business Enterprises and New York State residents in Procurement Contracts.
 Accordingly, the following procedure shall apply: - (1) The Corporation shall collect and consult the specifications of NYSBEs in developing specifications for any Procurement Contract for the purchase of goods where possible, practicable, feasible and consistent with open bidding, except for Procurement Contracts for which the Corporation would be expending funds received from another state.
-The Corporation shall, where feasible, make use of the stock item specification forms prepared by the State Commissioner of General Services, and where necessary, consult with the State Commissioner of the Office of General Services, in developing such specifications and make such determinations; - (2) The Corporation shall, with the cooperation of the Department of Economic Development and through cooperative efforts with Contractors and Vendors, (i) notify NYSBEs of opportunities to participate as subcontractors and suppliers on Corporation Procurement Contracts in amounts estimated to be equal to or greater than \$1,000,000 and (ii) promulgate procedures which will assure compliance by Contractors and Vendors with such notification.
+The Corporation shall, where feasible, make use of the stock item specification forms prepared by the State Commissioner of General Services, and where necessary, consult with the State Commissioner of the Office of General Services, in developing such specifications and make such determinations; - (2) The Corporation shall, with the cooperation of the Department of Economic Development and through cooperative efforts with

+Contractors and Vendors, (i) notify NYSBEs of opportunities to participate as subcontractors and suppliers on Corporation Procurement Contracts in amounts estimated to be equal to or greater than \$1,000,000 and (ii) promulgate procedures which will assure compliance by Contractors and Vendors with such notification.
 Once awarded the Contract, such Contractors shall document their efforts to encourage the participation of NYSBEs as suppliers and subcontractors on Procurement Contracts equal to or greater than \$1,000,000, pursuant to \$2879 of the Public Authorities Law;